This is the blessing that Moses the man of God pronounced on the Israelites before his death. — Deuteronomy 33:1

-This is the question that we need to answer for ourselves as we read the opening verse of the last portion in the Torah – the conclusion of the five books of Moses.
+This is the question we need to answer as we read the opening verse of chapter 33 in the book of Deuteronomy.
+It is the final Torah portion that the Jewish people read as part of their yearly journey through the five books of Moses.

-This week we read the final portion called V’Zot HaBerachah, which means “this is the blessing,” as in “This is the blessing that Moses the man of God pronounced on the Israelites before his death.”
+This portion is called V’Zot HaBerachah, which means, “this is the blessing,” as in “This is the blessing that Moses the man of God pronounced on the Israelites before his death.”
 This reading not only marks the end of the Torah, but also the end of Moses’ life.
 How does he spend his final moments on earth?
-By blessing each tribe of Israel!
+By giving blessings to each tribe of Israel.

 Jewish tradition teaches that just as every tribe had a specific role to play, each of us has a personal mission.
 Just as every tribe had blessings to help them, so, too, we are given the gifts we need to fulfill our purpose.